anuszka/COVID-19-MZ_GOV_PL/README.md

 To read numbers from bitmaps, I used Python packages for image recognition (to filter colors in the background and then to OCR the text).

-I will make the code available soon - when I organize it and improve it a bit.

 Data in other columns were entered manually.
 ## Data
 ### Where are the data